Pet315/php_api_test/README.md

 # Web Application PHP + API

 ## Description
-Web app consisting of API (PHP) that returns data in JSON format and HTML/CSS (PHP) that accesses the API and displays data to the user
+Web app consisting of API (PHP) that returns data in JSON and HTML/CSS (PHP) that accesses the API and displays data to the user

 ## Running the Application
 - php -S localhost:8000 -t web